Skip to content

 Propose ideas, develop, vote – join us in developing Lahti!

-The total budget for implementing ideas submitted by the public is EUR 200,000, and the money will be split into five equal portions between the southern, northern, eastern and central areas of the city as well as city-wide projects.
+The total budget for implementing ideas is 200,000 euros.
+The money will be split into five equal budgets between the southern, northern, eastern and central areas of the city as well as city-wide projects.

 You can see the geographical division for participatory budgeting here.